Kotlin/kotlin-by-example/examples/01_introduction/03_Variables.md

 </div>

-1. Declaring a variable without initialization.
+1. Declares a variable without initialization.
-2. Initializing the variable with different values depending on some condition.
+2. Initializes the variable with different values depending on some condition.
 3. Reading the variable is possible because it's already been initialized.